bunceandbean/bunceandbean/README.md

  Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/ben-lilley-) about **internship-related** matters.

 If you want to support my work, consider [buying me a coffee](https://venmo.com/u/Ben-Lilley-4) on **Venmo**.
-Big thanks to all my friends and educators who inspired me to get this far in computer science.

 ~ _bunceandbean (AKA Ben Lilley)_